 Space is not really designed for the human body.
 Zero gravity has a myriad of effects on us, and it influences everything from how the mind works to the body's circulatory conditions.
 Zero gravity can even implement changes to the nervous system as well as to bones, at least until the human body returns to Earth.

 If you've ever had the dream of becoming an astronaut, you can expect more changes than you actually bargained for, primarily due to weightlessness - and while it's weird, it's pretty much par for the course.
 The changes are not super unusual, nor are they part of a worse case scenario.
-They are, however, sometimes unexplainable, which is NASA and other space agencies are forever testing and studying the effects of outer space on the human body, as mankind hopes to extend its stay in our universe and beyond in the coming years.
+They are, however, sometimes unexplainable, which is why NASA and other space agencies are forever testing and studying the effects of outer space on the human body, as mankind hopes to extend its stay in our universe and beyond in the coming years.

-To find out what happens to your body while you live your life in orbit read on - we guarantee these changes are not covered in sci-fi movies.
+To find out what happens to your body while you live your life in orbit, read on.
+We guarantee these changes are not covered in sci-fi movies.

 Your Body Is Exposed To A LOT Of Radiation In Space

 In space, there is no ozone layer serving as protection against harmful rays.
-Astronauts are significantly more exposed to radiation, which can get to core the space traveler's DNA.
+Astronauts are significantly more exposed to radiation, which can get to the core of the space traveler's DNA.
 Radiation exposure in the short term, as we already know, can lead to nausea, vomiting, and bloody diarrhea.
 In the longer term, it can be fatal, with cancer being the most prevalent threat.
 Sterility is also a possibility, as is gene mutation, which can be passed down through generations.

 While in space, astronauts are monitored 24/7 by the Space Radiation Analysis Group (SRAG) from Mission Control in Houston.
 The group makes sure that their exposure to radiation doesn't exceed acceptable levels.11355Is this unnerving and gross?